mitodl/open-discussions/README.md

 - `OPEN_DISCUSSIONS_HOSTNAME`

-    Sets the hostname for DOCKER_HOST in setup.
+    Sets the hostname required by webpack for building the frontend.
 Should likely be whatever you set the host to in your /etc/hosts or the hostname that you're accessing it from.
 Likely `od.odl.local`.

 ### Run the app and create a new user via the signup flow